-If I could bring myself to use the phrase, this page would be called my “life stack” but it’s not, although I’ve obviously copied the idea!
-It’s a list of the tools, apps and services I use to manage my life and was created in late May 2018.
+This page is a list of the tools, apps and services I use to manage my life and was created in late May 2018 and updated in July 2020.
 The closest I’ve come to writing about this in the past was look at the data services I rely on and a history of my life in 50 objects.

 This is not intended to be just a list of good things — I will only add things to this page that I feel are:

 - distinctive and…

-- I personally recommend as being best in breed.
+- I personally recommend as best in breed.

 It’s simply the ‘stuff’ I enjoy using most.

 15″ MacBook Pro

-I’m not recommending any specific model or era of MBP, other than to say I’m on my third and it is the perfect form factor for me.
+I’m not recommending any specific model or era of MBP, other than to say I’m on my third and it is the perfect form factor for me even with the declining typing experience.
 I do regret buying the model with the TouchBar though; a good idea but woefully underdeveloped.
-The redeeming feature is TouchID but I strongly suspect that’s will eventually be replaced by FaceID.
+The redeeming feature is TouchID.

 Happy Hacking Keyboard